Jeniya1378/DyCoDe/README.md

 If you use this code or dataset in your research, please cite:

-J. Sultana and R. Iqbal, "A Framework for Context Recognition from Voice Commands and Conversations with Smart Assistants," 2024 IEEE 21st Consumer Communications & Networking Conference (CCNC), Las Vegas, NV, USA, 2024, pp. 218-221, doi: 10.1109/CCNC51664.2024.10454771.
+J. Sultana and R. Iqbal, "DyCoDe: Dynamic Context Detection from Voice Commands and Conversations in Smart Homes," 2025 IEEE 22nd Consumer Communications & Networking Conference (CCNC), Las Vegas, NV, USA, 2025.